vm0h/TipCalc/README.md

 ## Video Walkthrough

-Here's a walkthrough of implemented user stories:
+Here's a walkthrough of the tips being calculated according to the percentages.

 <img src='http://g.recordit.co/bepdIxpwpr.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 ## Notes

-Describe any challenges encountered while building the app.
+One challenge was learning how to get used to Xcode as includes many different options to choose from.

 ## License